gaoak/FSILBM3D/README.md

 3. *DatFlow*      : Floder of flow field results
 4. *DatInfo*      : Floder of force and power *et. al.* results
 5. *DatContinue*  : Floder of record file for continue calculating
-6. *Check.dat*    : Parameters record file for checking
+6. *check.dat*    : Parameters record file for checking

 - **Files in DatInfo description**